concavegit/cv-assisted-origami/about.md

 ## Sid Garimella

+# Process
+Our group began with two interests: machine learning and computer vision.
+However, as the intersection between the two is either already done or the subject of PHD research, we began to ask what we enjoyed: origami.

+From that point, we wanted to make instructions easier to follow using computer vision.
+We spent around a week fleshing out this idea, after which we learned a few things from our peers.
+One thing we learned was that we were getting hung up on some way to describe the state of an origami model to use in our program, when really all we needed was a picture of an outline of the desired outcome and a few lines to indicate folds.

+We spent another week creating our minimum viable product (MVP) and once again turned to our peers for advice.
+We were then reminded that much of origami is comparing the current step to the next step, and so as a future development we can put a picture of the next instruction in a corner for comparison.
+These were good ideas, and may implement them in the future.

 # Credit
 Other than those nerds described up there, there are groups and individuals who have been critical to actualizing our dreams.

+### Our Peers
+No product is complete without feedback, and software is incomplete without technical feedback.
+Everyone in our software design studio who went through the trouble of listening to us ramble about our goal and giving us feedback deserves a hand.

 ### Ben Hill
 Ben Hill is our software design instructor and has put up with our out-of-control imagination and ambition and always pointed us in a constructive direction.